pbarber/uk-isochrones-map/README.md

 You may get better results by searching for locations on the opposite side of your initial search from the green marker.

+## Privacy

+The app uses Google Analytics to measure usage and to capture search and starting locations.

 ## Datasets

 The app makes use of two open datasets: